Prag8855/aab/content/guides/losing-your-job.md

 - **If you had <u>any</u> residence permit for at least 3 years**
     You can start a new job.
 You don't need the *Ausländerbehörde*'s permission.
 Just email them a copy of your new work contract.
 Time with a [student visa](/glossary/Student%20visa) does not count.[^4]
 - **Everyone else**
     You need the *Ausländerbehörde*'s permission to start a new job.
-After you get a job offer, you must [apply for a new residence permit](/guides/german-work-visa).
+After you get a job offer, you must [change your residence permit](https://service.berlin.de/dienstleistung/326856/en/).
 This can take a few months.

 If you are not sure, ask an immigration lawyer.